Early detection is critical to managing bushfires before they cause widespread devastation.

 In situations where wildfires cause power lines to be destroyed, the reliability of a community’s electricity supply can be affected, often for extended periods of time.
 This is especially true when there is only one high-voltage distribution line supplying electricity to the community.
 The risk of damage from wildfires increases with the length of the distribution line.
 Consequently, communities and towns located at the end of these lines are more susceptible to being disconnected from the power grid during wildfire events.

-The vulnerability of electricity networks to wildfires has been repeatedly evidenced on multiple occasions, such as the Canberra fires in 2003, Victorian fires in 2009, Blue Mountains fires in 2013, and the widespread fires in 2019-2020.
+The vulnerability of electricity networks on multiple occasions, such as the Canberra fires in 2003, Victorian fires in 2009, Blue Mountains fires in 2013, and the widespread fires in 2019-2020.
 During the 2019-2020 period, bushfires in Australia led to more than 280,000 customers experiencing power outages lasting from 1 to 10 days.

 Map of 2019/20 bushfire burnt area with NSW and the TransGrid network